pbougue/tartare/documentation/tartare.md

 name | Required | The name of the `Data Source` data_format | Required | Specify the content of each `Data Set`.
 See (1) for details. input.type | Required | Defines how the `Data Source` is updated.
-Possibe values are `manual`, `computed` or `auto`. `computed` is a Tartare managed Data Source as an output container for `Process` results `Data Set`s. `auto` is automatically fetched according to a specified frequency. input.expected_file_name | Optionnal | Override the name of the file, espacially when fetching the ressource over an Internet ressouce without a file name. input.url | Required | Use only if input.type is `auto`.
-Provide the source URL of the ressource (may it be FTP, HTTP or HTTPS) input.options | Optional | Use only if input.type is `auto`.
-Contains additional properties for Internet ressources (2) input.frequency | Required | Use only if input.type is `auto`.
+Possibe values are `manual`, `computed` or `auto`. `computed` is a Tartare managed Data Source as an output container for `Process` results `Data Set`s. `auto` is automatically fetched according to a specified frequency. input.expected_file_name | Optionnal | Override the name of the file, especially when fetching the resource over an Internet resouce without a file name. input.url | Required | Used only if input.type is `auto`.
+Provide the source URL of the resource (whether it is FTP, HTTP or HTTPS) input.options | Optional | Used only if input.type is `auto`.
+Contains additional properties for Internet resources (2) input.frequency | Required | Used only if input.type is `auto`.
 Contains download frequency settings.
 See (3) for details. license.name | Optionnal | Short name of the license of the `Data Source`.
 For exemple `ODbL` license.url | Optionnal | URL providing details about the license validity_period | self computed | Validity period of the last `Data Set` fetched or sent to Tartare.
 This object is computed by Tartare and contains a `start_date` and `end_date` properties